-The identification of a new VMS system at Agua Santa target (see August 9, 2021 and December 7, 2021 news releases for maps and detailed drilling results) meant the Corporation increased the regional drilling budget from 4,000 metres to 6,000 metres in 2021, principally to further assess the Agua Santa area.
+In 2021, the Corporation identified a new VMS system at the Agua Santa target, located 4.5 kilometres to the southwest of El Domo. (see August 9, 2021 and December 7, 2021 news releases for maps and detailed drilling results).
+Since then, the Corporation successfully completed a total of 2,818 metres in 11 drill holes in that area.
+Drilling results from the Agua Santa target are detailed in the press release dated October 17, 2022.

 Other high priority targets defined during the 2020 target generation initiative process remain untested (see January 21, 2020 news release).
 Of key importance is that most of these targets are new and have not seen significant exploration or drilling historically.
-Results will be released after receipt from the laboratory and having passed QAQC protocols.